shajithabarveen/shajithabarveen.github.io/index.md

 ---
-title: Home
+title: Portfolio
 ---

-# 👋 Hi, I'm Shaji Umar
+# 👋 Hi, I'm Shajitha Barveen

 I'm a **Computer Science Engineer** and aspiring **Data Analyst** with skills in: